Enemy Alien (Tamio Wakayama)

 The centerpiece of the heavily illustrated publication is Wakyama’s unpublished memoir, Soul on Rice, which includes numerous photo spreads.
 Essays by Eva Respini and Paul Wong situate the artist’s practice within a broader art-historical context, and an interview with Mayumi Takasaki, Wakayama’s partner of forty years, offers an intimate perspective on his life and work.
 Photos and texts throughout the book are contextualized with archival material such as contact sheets, newspaper articles and the artist’s correspondence.
 Enemy Alien is co-published with the Vancouver Art Gallery in association with an exhibition of the same name, curated by Paul Wong.

-This book title, Enemy Alien (Tamio Wakayama), ISBN: 9781773272801, by Paul Wong, Tamio Wakayama, Eva Respini, Mayumi Takasaki, published by Figure 1 Publishing (October 21, 2025) is available in hardcover.
+This book title, Enemy Alien (Tamio Wakayama), ISBN: 9781773272801, by Paul Wong, Tamio Wakayama, Eva Respini, Mayumi Takasaki, published by Figure 1 Publishing (October 21, 2025) is available in paperback.
 Our minimum order quantity is 25 copies.
 All standard bulk book orders ship FREE in the continental USA and delivered in 4-10 business days.

 Unlike Amazon and other retailers who may also offer Enemy Alien (Tamio Wakayama) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
 We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.